 What Does CBT Stand For And What Can It Help?

-CBT means Cognitive Behavioral Therapy.
-It's a tool used by a variety of different healthcare professionals to deal with anxiety and depression.
-If you've had a friend or therapist suggest it, figuring out what CBT stands for isn't hard but trying to understand exactly what it is and how it helps you is.
-There are many tools that therapists use but this is the most common type of psychotherapy.
+Cognitive Behavioral Therapy is often referred to by its acronym, CBT.
+It is a therapy used by a variety of different mental health professionals to deal with anxiety, depression, and other mental health problems.
+If you have had a friend or therapist suggest it, learning what CBT stands for is not hard, but trying to understand exactly what it is and how it helps maybe.
+There are many CBT tools that therapists use, and is a very common form of therapy as well as one of the most researched.
+It has high levels of efficacy.

 What Does it Treat?